ignite/cli/docs/intro/go.md

 ## macOS

 * Download the latest MacOS installer package from <https://golang.org/dl/>.
-* Open the downloaded package and follow the prompts through to completion.
+* Open the downloaded package and follow the prompts to install Go.
 * By default, the package installs the Go distribution to `/usr/local/go`, however it is always best to define the path explicitly:

     1. Open or create a `~/.profile` file with your favorite command-line text editor.